 This has become my favorite bit.
 Slowing right down and relaxing.

-There always seems to be extra tension in my neck muscles from the migraines.
+Do you store extra tension in your neck muscles from the migraine attacks?

 Meditating, doing yoga and Tai chi and using biofeedback have been fabulous.
 I can recommend the Wild Divine Biofeedback System that teaches you both meditation and biofeedback training.